sook-tusk/Tech_Integrate_Stata_R_with_Editors/README.md

 Please create **ado** and **personal** folders as necessary. ![](image/rundolines_new.png)

-Open the *ini* file and customise the Stata version and path.
+Open the *ini* file and customise the Stata version and path (the image above shows the settings for Stata 16).

 I usually create a backup .ini file by renaming it as `rundolines_raw.ini` for future reference, while keeping the current customised version of .ini file.